Solskjær gets vital win for United; City, Liverpool setbacks

 Rather than Solskjær feeling the heat — United fans were back singing “Ole’s at the wheel” — the Tottenham supporters were booing their team and chanting at manager Nuno Espirito Santo: “You don’t know what you’re doing.”

-Chelsea was able to extend its lead at the Premier League summit to three points with a 3-0 win at Newcastle.
+Chelsea was able to extend its lead at the Premier League summit to three points with a 3-0 win at Newcastle secured by a double from Reece James and Jorginho’s penalty.

 Klopp’s second-place Liverpool threw away a two-goal lead to draw 2-2 at home to Brighton.